awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

    }
    ```

-1. To get the build output artifact, open your Amazon S3 output bucket\.
+1. To get the build output artifact, open your S3 output bucket\.

 1. Download the `GoOutputArtifact.zip` file to your local computer or instance, and then extract the contents of the `GoOutputArtifact.zip` file\.
 In the extracted contents, get the `hello` file\.

-## Go Project Structure<a name="ecr-sample-go-project-file-structure"></a>
+## Go project structure<a name="ecr-sample-go-project-file-structure"></a>

 This sample assumes this directory structure\.